cockroachdb/docs/frequently-asked-questions.md

 Also, CockroachDB is not yet suitable for:

+- Use cases requiring SQL joins ([the feature still needs optimization](https://www.cockroachlabs.com/blog/cockroachdbs-first-join/))
-- Use cases requiring SQL joins (slated for an upcoming release)
+- Use cases requiring JSON/Protobuf data ([slated for an upcoming release](https://github.com/cockroachdb/cockroach/issues/2969))
 - Real-time analytics (on our long-term roadmap)

 ## How easy is it to install CockroachDB?